Resident as Teacher Program Overview

 Be effective teachers of medical students, residents, physicians, and patients in a variety of settings

-Be able to quickly determine the learning needs of students and to appropriately select and use teaching methods and didactics that optimally meet these needs
+Be able to quickly determine the learning needs of students, residents, and fellows to appropriately select and use teaching methods and didactics that optimally meet these needs

 Be able to facilitate small group discussions so that each small group optimally achieves the goals that they have set for themselves